-For many, the term "risk" means primarily risks to the company.
+For many, the term "risk" primarily means business risks to the company.
 The UN Guiding Principle on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct, however, refer to the likelihood of adverse impacts on people that a company can cause, contribute to, or to which they are directly linked.
 In other words, it is an outward-facing approach focused on "risk to people".

 A company's salient human rights risks are those human rights at risk of the most severe and likely actual or potential negative impact on people across the value chain.
 It is recognised that companies may need to prioritise their due diligence efforts and they shall do this based on their identified salient issues.
-In combination with, and as part of awareness raising, we engaged country staff to establish heat maps for each country.